doloresjoya/mastering-openframeworks/README.md

 # mastering-openframeworks
-Source Code for Mastering Openframeworks and Openframeworks Essentials.
+Source Code I wrote from code examples in these books on <a href='http://openframeworks.cc/'>Openframeworks</a>; <a href='https://www.packtpub.com/application-development/mastering-openframeworks-creative-coding-demystified'>Mastering Openframeworks</a> and <a href='https://www.packtpub.com/application-development/openframeworks-essentials'>Openframeworks Essentials</a>.
 Developed on Mac and PC platforms.
 These are explorations of Openframeworks library methods.

-Mac XCode Projects
+Mac OS XCode Projects
 - Particles
 - Pendulum
 - Spirals